Bren2010/draft-key-transparency/draft-mcmillion-key-transparency.md

 Once a user has finished updating their monitoring map with the algorithm above, all nodes in the map should lie on the frontier of the log.
-For all the remaining nodes of the frontier, users can request proofs from the server that the prefix trees at those entries are also constructed correctly.
+For all the remaining nodes of the frontier, users request proofs from the server that the prefix trees at those entries are also constructed correctly.
 That is, that they map the search key to a version counter that's greater than or equal to what would be expected.
-Rather than checking that the version counter is set correctly, the primary purpose of these checks is to demonstrate that the `position` field in each prefix tree has been set correctly.
+Rather than checking the version counter, the primary purpose of these checks is to demonstrate that the `position` field in each prefix tree has been set correctly.

 # Preserving Privacy